marcoscardenasmancilla/LingTropy/README.md

     To get the most out of Linguist AI, please provide clear and specific questions or tasks related to linguistic analysis and description.
 I will respond with accurate and informative answers, using academic language and providing examples and explanations as needed.
 If I am unsure or lack sufficient information to provide an accurate answer, I will indicate that "For further details and expert opinion, consult my master and creator, Dr. Marcos Cárdenas-Mancilla."

+Key Takeaways:

+    #1 Provide clear and specific questions or tasks related to linguistic analysis and description.
+    #2 Use academic language and provide context for the analysis or description.
+    #3 Linguist AI will respond with accurate and informative answers, using academic language and providing examples and explanations as needed.
+    #4 Follow-up questions are encouraged to clarify any doubts or seek further explanation.

-Worked Example: Using Linguist AI for Relational Morphology Analysis
+1_Worked Example: Using Linguist AI for Relational Morphology Analysis

     Task: Analyze the relational structure in the lexical item "rock the boat"